Morning, Thursday, 18th July 2019

 Further sessions will look at environmental and infrastructure priorities into the future, including tackling longer-term challenges around sustainability and climate change following the draft National Policy Statement which sets out water infrastructure needs in light of population growth, economic growth and increases in both flooding and drought - as well as how to promote investment.

-It follows publication of the draft Environment Bill, which outlines plans to improve water resource management, and the National Infrastructure Commission’s report on England’s water infrastructure needs which considered ways to reduce leakage.
+- National Infrastructure Commission’s report on England’s water infrastructure needs which considered ways to reduce leakage.